 Constant coughing can stop you in your tracks and make you miserable.
 During the cold and flu season you're even more at risk of developing a hacking cough that leaves your chest aching.
 However, colds and flu aren't the only problems that cause coughing.
 Allergies, asthma, heartburn, dry air and smoking are also common causes of coughs.
-Even some medicines for high blood pressure and allergies can trigger a chronic cough.
+Even some medications for high blood pressure and allergies can trigger a long-term(chronic) cough.

 Try these tips to manage your cough at home:

 An upper respiratory tract infection like a cold or flu causes postnasal drip.
 Extra secretions trickle down the back of your throat, irritating it and sometimes causing a cough.
 Drinking plenty of fluids helps to thin out the mucus in postnasal drip.

 Drinking liquids also helps to keep mucous membranes moist.
 This is particularly helpful in the winter when homes tend to be dry - another cause of coughing.